mortie/scisa/README.md

 * C: Carry.
 This is set if the carry out of the ALU is 1.
 * Z: Zero.
 This is set if the output of the ALU is all 0s.
 * V: Overflow.
-This is set if the ALU operation results in a signed overflow.
+This is set if add/adc/sub/cmp results in a signed overflow.
 * N: Negative.
 This is set if the high bit of the ALU's output is set.

 ## Instruction format